 Click here to download current student handbook.

-The Office of the Vice President for Student Affairs has prepared this publication of the 2012-2014 Student Handbook: A University Information Guide for the purpose of acquainting the student with a wide array of general information to support his or her matriculation at the University of the District of Columbia.
+The Office of the Chief Student Development and Success Officer has prepared this publication of the 2015-2017 Student Handbook: A University Information Guide for the purpose of acquainting the student with a wide array of general information to support his or her matriculation at the University of the District of Columbia.